Teams spend $1B on day MLB, union likely head to lockout - WHIZ News

 NEW YORK (AP) — Before getting locked out, players loaded up Wednesday as big league teams unlocked their coffers for an unprecedented spending spree.

-Major league teams committed to over $1 billion in salaries in one day for the first time Wednesday, hours before the league was expected to lock out the players following the 11:59 p.m. expiration of the collective bargaining agreement.
+Major League Baseball teams committed to more than $1 billion in salaries in one day for the first time Wednesday, hours before the league was expected to lock out players following the 11:59 p.m. expiration of the collective bargaining agreement.

 Six nine-figure contracts were handed out, including two by the Texas Rangers — shortstop Corey Seager got $325 million over 10 years and infielder Marcus Semien will make $175 million over seven years.